airbnb/javascript/README.md

     ```

   - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

+    *RMW: I don't know that I feel this is super important and maybe
+hard to maintain/enforce*

     ```javascript
     // bad